allegroai/clearml-docs/docs/webapp/applications/apps_gpu_compute.md

 * **Machine Specification**
     * GPU Type - NVIDIA GPU on the machine
     * Number of GPUs - Number of GPUs in the cloud machine
-    * The rest of the machine’s available resources are dependent on the number and type of GPUs specified above:
+    * The rest of the machine's available resources are dependent on the number and type of GPUs specified above:
       * vCPUs - Number of vCPUs in the cloud machine
       * Memory - RAM available to the cloud machine
       * Hourly Price - Machine's hourly rate